Cape Town railway station: The Victorian building

+The station complex expanded over the years, to include goods stations and other facilities on a large tract of land between Strand Street and the shore.

 The current station

-Nearly a hundred years later in the 1960s, the historic stone Victorian building was demolished by the [government] to make way for a modern building that would allow for the racial segregation of all commuters.
+The present station was built on the site of the former goods station in the early 1960s.
+The old station building continued to be used for a few more years, until it was demolished in 1969.
+The vacant site was dubbed "the golden acre", and a shopping centre of that name was built there in the late 1970s.

 The current station complex is the result of alterations due to the preparations for the 2010 Soccer World Cup.
 Like its predecessor it covers between 25 and 35 city blocks.
 The renovations are a joint initiative between PRASA-Metrorail and Intersite, the property management company..

 The immediate emphasis was on improving the look and feel as well as commuter comfort, with better access, information, safety and security ahead of the 2010 soccer World Cup.

 Notable places nearby

-Cape Town railway station is the only one in the City Bowl, so it is the nearest station to all the places of interest in central Cape Town.
+Cape Town station is the only one in the CBD, so it is the nearest station to all the places of interest in the area.
 In the immediate vicinity of the station can be found: